RTB Farming Philosophy

 Animals are central to land management at RTB, and each animal participates in many aspects of farm life.
 Chickens eat weeds and pests, create fertilizer, and produce eggs and meat.
 They also play an important part in our educational services.
 Farm dogs protect gardens and livestock from pests and predators; they also provide snuggles.
 Every animal is valued for its special presence and its many roles.

-Most of the livestock at RTB is owned and managed by independent agriprenuers.
-Geoff Kinder manages cows and pigs through his business, Paradox Acres.
-Hannah Wylie and Tyler See manage goats through their business, Goatbusters.
+Most of the livestock at RTB is owned and managed by independent agripreneurs.
+Geoff Kinder manages cows and pigs through his business, Paradox Acres; Hannah Wylie and Tyler See manage goats through their business, Goatbusters; and Joshua Swaye of Swaye Family Farm raises pigs, chickens, and ducks.

 Cows and Pigs